FinalAngel/divio-cloud-docs-testing/index.rst

 projects guarantees portability and means freedom from lock-in to a single provider.
 A Divio project can be easily deployed on another platform that supports Docker.

+Hello World, this is some testing.
+This is some test.